-Guidance for the new physical preparation coach series – Pt 1: Respect & research
+Guidance for the new physical preparation coach – Respect & research

 There is a lot about the legal profession I don’t like.
 For example their example to ‘churn’ work, which means to generate unnecessary billable hours.
-But here is a few things that I do like.
+But here are a few things that I like.
 For starters their professional rates.
-Even the lowest, least experienced lawyer is billed out a triple figure hourly rate.
+Even the lowest, least experienced lawyer is billed a triple-figure hourly rate.
 But the one aspect I envy the most is their respect of seniority.

 How many years have you been in the industry?
 A year or two.
 Right.